ismaelpessa/PyMUSE/docs/tutorial.rst

     cube.create_white(new_white_fitsname='white_from_colapse.fits', stat=False, save=True)

 This will sum all wavelengths and the new image will be saved in a fits file named by ``new_white_fitsname``.
-If ``stat``=True, the new image will be created from the stat extension, as the root of the sum of the variances along the wavelength range.
+If ``stat``=True, the new image will be created from the stat extension, as the sum of the variances along the wavelength range.

 Maybe yo want to collapse more than just one wavelength range (for example, the range of several emission lines) To do that, you may want to use the method::